Trippixyz/CLMS/README.md

 ### MSBP file format
 * Editing of the colors, the attribute infos, the control tags, the styles and the source files.

+### MSBF file format
+* Reading of the fLow charts and the refernce labels.

 ### WMBP file format
 * Reading of the languages and the fonts.